 • Scalability Testing Etc…

-A Web Service is a service accessed via Web.
-Web Service is a way to publish your application over web and enable other applications to access functions defined by your web service.
-Web services exposes an interface defined in Web Services Description Language (WSDL).
+A Web Service is a service accessed via the Web.
+Web Service is a way to publish your application over the web and enable other applications to access functions defined by your web service.
+Web services expose an interface defined in Web Services Description Language (WSDL).

 Web forms validation is 2 types: